Murder of Jane Bashara: Police investigation

 In February 2012, multiple news media sources also reported on Bob Bashara's relationship with an alleged mistress, Rachel Rene Gillett, who had been employed in the office of alumni affairs at Wayne State University.
 Gillett was fired after leaving the office on the day Jane Bashara's body was discovered.
 Police raided Gillett's home in early March 2012.
 Police stated that Gillett was not a person of interest but left her home carrying seven cardboard boxes and an evidence bag.
 Bashara's attorney told the press that the Basharas had an "open marriage."

 On March 3, 2012, Joe Gentz was arrested in Mount Clemens, Michigan.
-It was reported that Gentz had turned himself in on January 31, 2012 but that police had dismissed the confession made by Gentz, who had an IQ of 67, a score considered to be on the low end of scale by most intelligence tests.
 Following his arrest in early March, Gentz was charged with first-degree murder.

 On March 9, 2012, newspapers reported the clothing worn by Jane Bashara at the time of her death was missing or had been destroyed.
 It was discovered that the clothes, which were supposed to have been shipped to the Michigan State Police crime laboratory, had been picked up from the Wayne County medical examiner by a funeral home.

 On April 9, 2012, multiple sources also reported that detectives continued to focus on Bob Bashara and a possible conspiracy and that criminal charges could be filed against him.

 "A source familiar with the investigation told the [Detroit] Free Press on June 24, 2012, that Bashara is accused of attempting to have someone murder Joe Gentz.
 The former handyman told investigators he was hired by Bashara to kill his wife, Jane Bashara."

 On December 18, 2014, Bob Bashara was found guilty of the murder of his wife Jane.
 On January 15, 2015, Bob Bashara was sentenced to life without parole by Wayne County Circuit Court Judge Vonda Evans.